LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 ## Setup
 If you are running this code for the first time, please run the setup code at the beginning of the notebook.
-This includes installing required packages using pip.
+This includes installing required packages using pip. student-dataset.csv and Academic-Registry-Portal.ipynb should in the same file.

 ## Usage
 To run the notebook, simply execute the cells in order.
 The notebook provides a graphical interface for managing academic records, including functionalities for updating, sorting, and searching records.